aregawihalefom/aregawihalefom/README.md

   Hi there 👋 I'm Aregawi 👨‍💻
 </h2>

-I'm a passionate Full stack software developer. </br>
+I'm a passionate Software Engineer. </br>
 Mainly writes Java application and have strong background and interest in Machine Learning

 <hr/>